linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 $$
-\frac {P}{E} = \frac {1 - .
-4}{.
-1 0 - .
-0 4} = 1 0
+\frac{P}{E} = \frac{1 - .4}{.10 - .04} = 10
 $$

 The P/E ratio and  $g$  now diverge and the PEG ratio is now 2.5.
 Nevertheless, lower-than-average PEG ratios are still widely seen as signaling potential underpricing.

 The importance of growth opportunities is most evident in the valuation of start-up firms.
 For example, the market value of Tesla stock in 2021 was more than the combined value of Ford, GM, Honda, and Toyota.
 Yet its net income was less than one-tenth their combined income.
 The market was placing a huge value on Tesla's growth opportunities, reflecting in large part the competitive advantage it enjoyed from its big head start on electric cars and related battery technology.

 Of course, when company valuation is determined primarily by growth opportunities, those values can be very sensitive to reassessments of such prospects.
 For example, when Meta Platforms (the parent company of Facebook) reduced its forecast of revenue growth and a decline in users on February 3, 2022, its share price dropped by  $26\%$  in one day.
-The company's market capitalization fell by more than  $\$230$  billion, the largest-ever one-day dollar decline.
+The company's market capitalization fell by more than \$230 billion, the largest-ever one-day dollar decline.

 As perceptions of future prospects wax and wane, share price can swing wildly, as Facebook illustrates.
 Growth prospects are intrinsically difficult to tie down; ultimately, however, those prospects drive the value of the most dynamic firms in the economy.